-Jan Cleere has compiled a wonderful collection of such stories, for a wide range of readers from ten-year-old girls to older readers fascinated by women's history.
 Meet Laurette Lovell, born in 1869 with a severe leg deformity, who at age thirteen started on her path to be a renowned pottery artist and painter.
 Edith Bass, born in 1896, began wrangling mules before the age of nine, leading pack strings up and down the dangerous paths into the Grand Canyon.
-These two young women, and nine others, are profiled magnificently alongside historic photographs.
-Today’s readers love to read bold adventures.
-They'll never forget these stories of real girls who conquered the West in their own style, spending most or all of their childhood in Arizona.
+These two young women, and nine others, are profiled alongside historic photographs.
+Today’s readers will enjoy these stories of real girls who conquered the frontiers of Arizona in their own style.